mukul-rathi/old-personal-website/posts/build-gatsby-react-website/index.md

 - Lazy load and blur up images - `gatsby-image` plugin.
 - Make your site a Progressive Web App - just use `gatsby-plugin-manifest` and `gatsby-plugin-offline`.
-- Use SASS rather than plain odd CSS - `gatsby-plugin-sass`
+- Use SASS rather than plain old CSS - `gatsby-plugin-sass`
 - Generate RSS Feed for the site - `gatsby-plugin-feed`
 - Google Analytics - `gatsby-plugin-sitemap`, `gatsby-plugin-robots-txt`, `gatsby-plugin-gtag`
 - Integrate build with Netlify - `gatsby-plugin-netlify`